parafoxia/analytix/docs/guides/dimensions.rst

 Overview
 ========

 Dimensions provide a means to split data into smaller parts.
-This is useful when you wish to see how your channel is performing over time, or compare the statistics for one attribute against those for another.
+This is useful when you wish to see how your channel is performing over time or compare the statistics for one attribute against those for another.
 Most report types require at least one dimension to be provided, and some report types can accept more.

 Here is some example data: